 It is a great location to base yourself on a tour round Moray Speyside and accommodations are aplenty, The popular Silver Sands Leisure Park is perfect placement for walks along the beach and offers a beautiful view to wake up to.

 Even though Lossiemouth is Moray’s third-largest community, it doesn’t feel busy or bustling and has many peaceful spots for self-reflection, family-fun, or just spending quality time with friends.

 Lossie offers adventures and activities on land and sea.

 Book North 58 Sea Adventures for an exhilarating, open-sea, marine excursion.
 Keep your eyes peeled and there is a great chance that you’ll see whales, seals and our famous bottlenose dolphins.
-Outfit Moray and H20 Watersports can get you ready for (or facilitate) cycling, climbing, canoeing, paddleboarding, surfing, and kayaking excursions.
+Outfit Moray can get you ready for (or facilitate) cycling, climbing, canoeing, paddleboarding, surfing, and kayaking excursions.